michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

 16. **Access nexus web portal via the severs public ip address on port 8081**
 - Be sure to allow traffic on port 8081 in your security group rules, on the aws console
+- your login credentials are in the `/opt/sonatype-work/nexus3/admin.password` file
 - Create repository
 - maven2(hosted)
 - name # enter a prefered name
 - version policy # release or snapshot
 - deployment policy # allow redeploy
-- create repository
+- create a release repository
-- Create a snapshot
+- Create a snapshot repository

 ### PART V (maven 2)
-1. **Modify the contents of the `pom.xml` file on your maving server and paste in the contents of the[distribution_mgt.xml](assignment_resources/distribuion_mgt.xml) file within the build tags**
+1. **Modify the contents of the `pom.xml` file on your maving server and paste in the contents of the [distribution_mgt.xml](assignment_resources/distribuion_mgt.xml) file within the build tags**

-- add the contents of the [sonerqube plugin](assignment_resources/sonarqube_plugin.xml), if it doesn't exist already. eg.
+eg.
 ```
 sudo vi pom.xml vi

 ```

-2. **Modify the contents of the `settings.xml` file on your maven server and paste in the contents of the [settings.xml](assignment_resources/settings.xml) file** eg.
+2. **Modify the contents of the `settings.xml` file on your maven server and paste in the contents of the [settings.xml](assignment_resources/settings.xml) file inside ther servers tag** eg.
 ```
 sudo vi /opt/maven/conf/settings.xml

 ```
+- The id of the [settings.xml](assignment_resources/settings.xml) configuration must be tge same as the id in the [distribution_mgt.xml](assignment_resources/distribuion_mgt.xml)cofiguration.

+- Change the version from SNAPSHOT to RELEASE, to deploy a relese artifact to nexus

 3. **Package the artificat and deploy to nexus** eg.